remap/ndn-flow/application/rfduino/rfduino-flow-producer/readme.md

 Gyroscope component for Flow application
 ========================

-This page describes the RFduino component's functionality, required devices, and installation in the Flow application
+This page describes the RFduino/gyroscope component's functionality, required devices, and installation in the Flow application.

 ### Description